Creating a MIDI Profile

-Create a MIDI profile.
+- Create a MIDI profile.
 The first step in getting your Palette to act as a MIDI device is to open up the PaletteApp and open a MIDI profile.

-Set the MIDI Channel.
+- Set the MIDI channel.
 By clicking on the core module when on a MIDI profile, you can change what MIDI channel the current profile is set for.
 You can select MIDI channels from 1-16.

+- Map your Palette modules.
 At this point, you can start setting up the modules for different MIDI functions or keyboard shortcuts.

-The dial can send CC data when turning left/right and send note data when pressed.
+- Dials can send CC data when turning left/right and send note data when pressed.

 Once you have the MIDI layout setup in Palette you can create multiple banks by making more profiles and using different MIDI maps for each layout.
 You can cycle through the MIDI profiles by setting a button/dial for profile switching.